ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient Germanic

 and the feminine form आर्या

 .
 In Iran it is only a masculine name.

 AUGUSTUS m Ancient Roman, Dutch

 , derived from Latin augere

 meaning "to increase".
 Augustus was the title given to Octavian

 , the first Roman emperor.
 He was the adopted son of Julius Caesar who rose to power through a combination of military skill and political prowess.
-This was also the name of three kings of Poland.
+In 26 BC the senate officially gave him the name Augustus